Frequently Asked Questions

 In order to receive honors in HSSP, you must enroll in HSSP 99d and write an HSSP senior thesis.
 The thesis must be defended before a committee of three: two HSSP faculty members (one is advisor) and one professor from outside of the HSSP program.
 To qualify for honors courses, students must have a 3.25 overall GPA or a 3.5 GPA in HSSP courses.
 Students wanting to pursue honors should contact the HSSP Undergraduate Advising Head, their HSSP adviser or a faculty member during the second semester of their Junior year.

 Does it matter which course I take to fulfill the biology core requirement?

 Yes.
 For the HSSP bachelor of arts or minor degree, BIO 14a, 15b, 16a or BIO 42b will fulfill that core science requirement.
-For the HSSP bachelor of science degree, students must take BIO 42b.
-The HSSP Core Science Requirement course must be taken at Brandeis University.
+For the HSSP bachelor of science degree, only BIO 42b fulfills the HSSP Core Science Requirement .
+The course used to fulfill either the HSSP BA or BS Core Science Requirement must be taken at Brandeis University.
+Please note ~ All accompanying labs must be satisfactorily completed in order for any of these courses to count toward any HSSP Degree Requirement.

 If I double major, can I “double count” courses for HSSP?

 How many courses taken elsewhere can be counted toward the HSSP major; and AP credits fulfill any HSSP degree requirements?

 Students may bring in up to two elective courses taken elsewhere (including HSSP pre-approved StudyAbroad courses) for the HSSP major.